paf31/blog-source/posts/2013-10-02-Visitor-Pattern.markdown

 ~~~
 public interface EmployeeCaseAnalysis {

-    void matchHourlyEmployee(Double hourlyRate, Double hoursWorked);
+    void matchHourlyEmployee(double hourlyRate, double hoursWorked);

-	void matchSalariedEmployee(Double salary);
+	void matchSalariedEmployee(double salary);
 }
 ~~~

-Now, we define the `Employee` abstract class.
+Now, we define the `Employee` interface.
 What is an `Employee`?
 Well, given any computation by case analysis, we want to be able to perform it and get a result.
 Here is the result:

 ~~~
 public interface Employee {